-On November 7, 2012, we announced the completion of the planned interim analysis of the peramivir Phase 3 clinical trial in patients admitted to the hospital with influenza.
+On November 7, 2012, we announced completion of the planned interim analysis of the peramivir 301 Phase 3 clinical trial.
+The 301 clinical trial was a multicenter, randomized, double-blind, controlled study to evaluate the efficacy and safety of 600 mg i.v. peramivir administered once-daily for five days in addition to SOC, compared to SOC alone, in adults and adolescents hospitalized due to serious influenza.
 The difference between peramivir and control groups for the primary endpoint was small and the recalculated sample size was greater than the predefined futility boundary of 320 subjects.
-Based on this information, the independent data monitoring committee ("DMC") recommended that the study be terminated for futility.
+Based on this information, the DMC recommended that the study be terminated for futility.
 No unexpected adverse events were identified and the DMC expressed no concerns about the safety of peramivir.
+We suspended enrollment in the 301 clinical trial and subsequently terminated it.